FabricMC/fabric-docs/players/faq.md

 # Frequently Asked Questions

-There are a lot of questions that are asked frequently, so we’ve compiled a list of them here.
+There are a lot of questions that are asked frequently, so we've compiled a list of them here.

 ## General Questions